daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 ### Should I choose the approach suggested?
 * If you use tests as a development environment - definitely, Yes!
 * If you look at tests as at **live** documentation - Yes.
-* If you really write unit-tests to cover things that too close to implementation and react-lifecycle - ...
+* If you really write unit-tests to cover things that too close to implementation and React-lifecycle - ...
 I don't know.
 I haven't been writing such a test for a long time.
 Are you sure that the covered logic is component responsibility?
 Maybe that logic should be extracted and tested accordingly?

 ### Why not use cypress-react-unit-test then?
 Why do we need Storybook?
 I have no doubts - it is our future to test components.
 There will be no need to maintain a separate instance of the Storybook, all tests will be entirely under the responsibility of Cypress, the configuration will be simplified, etc.